Reducibility of low dimensional Poincar\'e duality spaces

-It is a theorem of Spivak, see \cite{Spivak}, that any PD space $X$ carries a canonical stable spherical fibration, the Spivak normal fibration, which I will denote by $\SF(X) \colon X \to \BG$, where $\BG$ denotes a classifying space for stable spherical fibrations.
-Let me denote by $\M(\xi)$ the Thom spectrum of a stable spherical fibration $\xi$.
-Then the Spivak normal fibration comes with a ``stable collapse map'' $\S^n \to \M(\SF(X))$, where $n$ is the dimension of $X$, such that the following holds: The canonical map
+It is a theorem of Spivak, see \cite{Spivak}, that any PD space $X$ carries a canonical stable spherical fibration, the Spivak normal fibration, whose classifying map we will denote by $\SF(X) \colon X \to \BG$, see \cref{appendix} for a discussion of the Spivak normal fibration from a parametrised homotopy theoretic point of view.
+Here $\BG$ denotes a classifying space for stable spherical fibrations (of formal dimension $0$).
+Let us denote by $\M(\xi)$ the Thom spectrum of a stable spherical fibration $\xi$.
+Then the Spivak normal fibration comes with a \emph{stable collapse map} $\S^n \to \M(\SF(X))$, where $n$ is the dimension of $X$ and $\S^n$ is the $n$-fold suspension of the sphere spectrum $\S$, such that the following holds: The canonical map

 sends the collapse map to a fundamental class of $X$.
-In particular, it is required that the orientation character $w_1(X)$ of $\L$ equals $w_1(\SF(X))$ in order to obtain the last (twisted) Thom isomorphism map.
+In particular, the orientation local system associated to the Spivak normal fibration is identified with $\L$ in order to obtain the last (twisted) Thom isomorphism map.

-In fact, Spivak (resp.
-Wall) then showed that the pair $(\SF(X),\S^n \to \M(\SF(X)))$ determines the Spivak normal fibration up to equivalence (resp. unique equivalence), see \cite[Corollary 3.4 \& Theorem 3.5]{Wall} and \cite[Sections 3.4 \& 10.3]{CLM} for more detailed accounts.
-This fact will be used heavily in what follows.
+In fact, Spivak in addition showed that the Spivak normal fibration is uniquely determined in the following sense: If $\xi$ is a spherical fibration over $X$, also equipped with a map $c\colon\S^n \to \M(\xi)$, such that the composite

+sends the map $c$ to the fundamental class of $X$, then $\xi$ is equivalent to $\SF(X)$, and the equivalence can be chosen to send the collapse map of $\xi$ to that of $\SF(X)$.
+Even more is true, namely Wall showed that, in the above described situation, there exists a \emph{unique} such equivalence.
+See \cite[Corollary 3.4 \& Theorem 3.5]{Wall} and \cite[Sections 3.4 \& 10.3]{CLM} for more details and the appendix for a different perspective on this matter.
+This \emph{universal property} of the Spivak normal fibration can be used to show that closed manifolds are PD spaces and that their Spivak normal fibration is the spherical fibration underlying the stable normal bundle.
+The universal property of the Spivak normal fibration will also be revisited in \cref{appendix}.